My Recommendations for Eliminating Nausea and Vomiting (Morning Sickness) in Pregnancy

 - Tigan (Trimethobenzamide) is an actual antiemetic (anti-nausea medication), probably related to anesthetics.

-- Zofran (Ondansetron) is a newer very powerful antiemetic.
+- Zofran (Ondansetron) is a very powerful antiemetic.
 Its exact mechanism of action unknown.
-But it has no real toxic levels and doesn’t seem to interact badly with other drugs.
-It’s used to great effect for nausea after surgery.
-But, it’s extremely expensive.
+But it has MOVED FROM #2 to #5 in 2014.
+READ UPDATE BELOW.

 If you give my recipe a try, leave a note for me and our other readers about what dose worked for you.

 OCTOBER 2013 UPDATE: I happy to let my readers know that (1) this is by far the most popular (and, I hope, helpful) blog I’ve written, and (2) the U.S. Food and Drug Administration just approved Diclegis® (doxylamine succinate 10mg, pyridoxine hydrochloride 10mg) delayed-release tablets, the first prescription treatment for nausea and vomiting of pregnancy (NVP) when conservative management fails in more than 30 years.
 However, it’s not cheap.
 In our area (Colorado Springs), the least expensive price for 30 tablets is about $155.00.
+For some women it can cost over $500/month.
 But, for those with insurance, it may well be worth considering.